NeuraiProject/neurai-history-list/README.md

 }
 ```

-Unfortunately, it looks like the user intentionally sent 0.01 RVN, that is not true, that was the transaction fee.
+Unfortunately, it looks like the user intentionally sent 0.01 XNA, that is not true, that was the transaction fee.
 This will be fixed in a later version

 ## Example how to use